branlulu/pokemon-classifier-pytorch/README.md

 ## About the project

-The app was live at http://3.235.176.30:8501/, using a AWS EC2 Instance and TMUX.
+The app was live at http://3.235.176.30:8501/, hosted on a AWS EC2 Instance.
 However, I discovered that Streamlit Sharing hosts Streamlit apps for free, so I switched over.
 (Sorry, EC2 Instances cost money.)
 The app can now be accessed live at: https://share.streamlit.io/branlulu/pokemon-classifier-pytorch/main/app.py.

 <img width="378" alt="Screen Shot 2021-07-12 at 11 22 13 PM" src="https://user-images.githubusercontent.com/16676830/125385173-01215e00-e368-11eb-9a7d-9a9d1e84ac9e.png">